rudrapatel29/Global-Health-Development/README.md

 # **Global Health Expenditure Analysis (WHO)**

-## **Overview**
-This project analyzes the Global Health Expenditure Database from the World Health Organization (WHO) to uncover trends, patterns, and disparities in health spending across countries and regions.
-The analysis involves data cleaning, exploration, visualization, and statistical analysis to provide insights into global health expenditure and its implications on healthcare systems.
+This repository contains a comprehensive analysis of the Global Health Expenditure Database from the World Health Organization (WHO).
+The analysis explores key trends, insights, and disparities in global health spending across countries and regions, focusing on several important metrics such as **Current Health Expenditure (CHE)**, **Domestic General Government Health Expenditure (GGHE-D)**, and **Out-of-Pocket Expenditure (OOPS)**.
+The dataset is sourced from the WHO Global Health Expenditure Database: [WHO Database](https://apps.who.int/nha/database/Select/Indicators/en).

-## **Project Goals**
+## **Project Overview**
-- **Popularity Analysis**: Investigate how health expenditure varies across countries and regions, and identify regions with the highest and lowest expenditure.
-- **Regional Analysis**: Determine health expenditure patterns across different regions and income groups.
-- **Spending Trends**: Examine changes in health expenditure over time and its impact on healthcare accessibility.
+The project investigates how global health expenditure varies across different regions, countries, and income groups, and the implications of these variations on healthcare systems and access.
+Through data cleaning, exploration, visualizations, and dashboards, this repository provides insights into the relationships between different forms of health spending and economic conditions.

 ## **Data Wrangling and Manipulation**
 The following techniques were used to clean and manipulate the dataset: